vendablefall/blog.leet.cloud/_posts/2018-06-26-Vagrant-to-deploy-ruby-on-rails-pt1.md

 	echo "\curl -sSL https://get.rvm.io | bash -s stable" >> ./rvm-install.sh
     echo "PATH=$PATH:/usr/local/rvm/scripts/rvm" >> ./rvm-install.sh

  Next we need to add the following commands to the rvm-setup.sh script.
+These commands will load rvm (I had a few occaisions where rvm was not loaded through the path variable setup in the last step, so I added this just incase), then we use rvm to install ruby 2.2.5, use ruby 2.2.5, change to the /projects/ directory, install ruby on rails and finally install bundler.

     echo "source /usr/local/rvm/scripts/rvm" >> ./rvm-setup.sh
 	echo "rvm install 2.2.5" >> ./rvm-setup.sh